eli11Ch/no-time4real/tp/TR_ROB5-duarte/README.md

 ### Question 3.2

-For the same list of words :
+For the same list of words, we get the duration of safe_task and task, we can see that the first one is 10 times longer than the second :
 ```s
 $ ./ex3
 Aa1b[2B{3cC(4dD5EF)e}]6f